rehierl/abstract-properties/01-0-prologue/1-1-headings-1.md

 a first and a last node.
 And since a document has no gaps, the nodes of a document appear one after another in a consecutive order.

 For any two nodes in a document one can state which node is first and which is last.
-Because of that, a document is a flat/linear **list of nodes** that can be described as **a sequence of nodes**, or as **a string of nodes**.
+Because of that, a document is a flat/linear **list of nodes**, which will be simply referred to as **a sequence of nodes**, or as **a string of nodes**.

 Note that, similar to the components/slots in a sequence, a document consists of **distinct nodes**.
-Hence, any document can be described to define a simple set of nodes and can therefore be described as *a sequence of distinct nodes*.
+Hence, any document can be described to define a simple set of nodes and can therefore be described as **a sequence of distinct nodes**, which can simply be described as an **ordered sequence**.
-(Note that such sequences will be referred to as **ordered sequences**).

 ```
 n1.............. h T nX ......... nZ